aigerabae/gwas_real_data/plink_HGDP.md

 ```

 Merging kazakh and HGDP data (first - deal with multiallelic variants) and doing PCA;

-Problem - need to merge it in a way that avoids the multiallelic problem
 ```bash

 plink --bfile kaz12_autosomal --bmerge HGDP9.bed HGDP9.bim HGDP9.fam --make-bed --out merged1